geoserver/geoserver/doc/en/user/source/styling/ysld/reference/featurestyles.rst

    Feature style buffers

-During composition these two off-screen buffers are combined into the the final map.
+During composition these two off-screen buffers are combined into the final map.

 .. figure:: img/line-casing-map.*